wilsonmar/oss-perf/swagger.md

 ## What is Swagger?</a>

-Swagger Core stores JAX-RS API designs in JSON files from which Swagger UI dynamically generates beautiful HTML documentation and Swagger CodeGen generates in client code for different languages.
+Swagger Core stores JAX-RS API designs in JSON files from which Swagger UI dynamically generates beautiful HTML documentation.

+Swagger's objective is to be a complete framework for describing, producing, consuming, and visualizing RESTful web services for developers to fully program clients calling them.

+Thus, Swagger CodeGen generates in client code for different languages.

 <a id="Who">